Horses & Donkeys

 If you would like to support our residents through sponsorship please contact through email or telephone.

 PEANUT - 17years young.
 Peanut was shut in a stable for 7years and just given bread to eat before he came to Arch.
-His hoofs were so long he couldn't walk, Peanut has over the last couple of years with Arch, had his hoofs correctly maintained after a long...read more
+His hoofs were so long he couldn't walk, Peanut has over the last couple of years with Arch, had his hoofs correctly maintained...read more

 Rihannas story ARCH were alerted to Rihannas plight by the owner of a small dog rescue centre in Granada province.
 Marisa told us of a bay mare who was in great pain from apparent laminitis and needed urgent help.
 Seprona were involved and the Agricultural Offices as...read more